publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXIX/m__us_usc_t16_s460hhh–4.md

     The Archaeological Resources Protection Act of 1979, referred to in subsec. (a)(2)(C), is [Pub.
 L. 96–95][/us/pl/96/95], Oct.
 31, 1979, [93 Stat.
 721][/us/stat/93/721], as amended, which is classified generally to chapter 1B (§ 470aa et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 470aa of this title][/us/usc/t16/s470aa] and Tables.

     The National Historic Preservation Act, referred to in subsec. (a)(2)(C) and (3), is [Pub.
 L. 89–665][/us/pl/89/665], Oct.
 15, 1966, [80 Stat.
-915][/us/stat/80/915], as amended, which is classified generally to subchapter II (§ 470 et seq.) of chapter 1A of this title.
-Title II of the Act is classified generally to part B (§ 470i et seq.) of subchapter II of chapter 1A of this chapter.
-For complete classification of this Act to the Code, see [section 470(a) of this title][/us/usc/t16/s470/a] and Tables.
+915][/us/stat/80/915], which was classified generally to subchapter II (§ 470 et seq.) of chapter 1A of this title prior to the enactment of Title 54, National Park Service and Related Programs.
+See [54 U.S.C.
+300101][/us/usc/t54/s300101] et seq.
+Title II of the Act was classified generally to part B (§ 470i et seq.) of subchapter II of chapter 1A of this chapter.
+See [54 U.S.C.
+304101][/us/usc/t54/s304101] et seq.

 ----------